-BEARS HIS TESTIMONY.
 President Smith then bore his testi-mony regarding the Prophet Joseph whom he knew when a child.
-The Prophet he characterized as a pure, honest, Godfearing man who would never wittingly give pain to any man, one who would not have done anything against anyone except in self defense and as a last resource.
+The Prophet he characterized as a pure, honest, Godfearing man who would never wittingly give pain to any man, one who would not have done anything against anyone except in sold deforme one who would not have done anything against anyone except in self defense and as a last resource.
 The Prophet Joseph's view of things was to let every man believe as he pleases un-molested, provided he did not interfere with the rights and peace of his neigh-bor.

-with the rights and peace of his neigh-bor.
+bor.
 From speaking of the attributes of Joseph Smith the speaker proceeded to address his hearers on fillan duty and referred touchingly to his own moth-er and the trials and tribulations which followed her for years through-out the time following the date of her joining the Church in Canada.
-The off-told story of the events at Kirt-land and the subsequent expulsions from Missouri and Ilinois were dwelt upon in detail, and through them the speaker said, his mother never once complained or murmured.
-"They were thankful that they had their lives and the gospel," he said, "They did all this because they had received from the Lord a knowledge of the truth."
-Con-tinuing, he said that his mother was a woman of faith, one who believed in prayer and that he had time and time again seen her prayers answered.
+The oft-told story of the events at Kirt-iand and the subsequent expulsions from Missouri and Ilinois were dwelt upon in detail, and through them the upon in detail, and through them the speaker said his mother never once